Explore how your team can use Hiver.

 For example, in companies with limited clients and low volumes of support requests, a group email can often suffice.
 However, with an increase in their quantity of support emails, doing everything from a single inbox becomes cumbersome.
 It can lead to multiple issues internally, such as unanswered support queries, duplicate emails, poor accountability, and much more!
 This can cause a huge blow to the brand's reputation.

-Hiver, a Gmail-based helpdesk solution, allows customer support teams to handle huge volumes of support queries in an efficient, transparent and human way.
+Hiver, a Gmail and Outlook-based helpdesk solution, allows customer support teams to handle huge volumes of support queries in an efficient, transparent and human way.

 d.
 Personalize your customer service